Get insider access

 Compared To Other Headphones

-The Anker Soundcore P40i feature noise cancelling, but it's nowhere near as effective as the Anker Soundcore Space A40 Truly Wireless or the Anker Soundcore Liberty 4 NC Truly Wireless, if that's your main reason for considering them.
-Unlike the inexpensive Anker Soundcore P25i/P20i True Wireless, the P40i includes ANC.
-However, the looser fit of the P40i means they leak more of your audio into the room.
-The P40i and P25i/P20i are otherwise pretty similar stemmed earbuds with EQ options in-app and excited sound profiles.
+The Anker Soundcore P40i feature noise cancelling, which is similarly effective compared to the Anker Soundcore Space A40 Truly Wireless or the Anker Soundcore Liberty 4 NC Truly Wireless.
+Unlike the less expensive Anker Soundcore P25i, the P40i includes ANC.
+However, the looser fit of the P40i means they leak a bit of your audio into the room.
+The P40i and P25i are otherwise pretty similar stemmed earbuds with EQ options in-app and excited sound profiles.
 However, the P40i has added multi-device pairing, a larger Bluetooth connection range, and a greater overall battery life.
-Here, Anker is sort of its own worst enemy.
-Having built a reputation for delivering powerful noise cancellation at wallet-friendly prices, it's difficult not to hold the P40i to the same standards the brand has set.
+Having built a reputation for delivering powerful noise cancellation at wallet-friendly prices, Anker delivers on the standards they've set with the P40i.

 On that note, check out the best budget noise cancelling headphones, the best budget and cheap wireless earbuds, and the best noise cancelling earbuds for other products that might suit your needs.